35 Tips – How To Make Money With Music Online in 2021

 If it takes $15,000 to start a band, you can imagine the expenses keep rolling in as the months and years go on.
 Fundraising or crowdfunding has been a brilliant use of technology.
 There are plenty of great options to choose from.
-Pledge Music, Kickstarter, and Indiegogo for example.
+Kickstarter, Indiegogo, GoFundMe for example.
 Don’t wing it in this space because the experts in this field have discovered some great tricks to increase pre-orders.
 Make sure to do what the best and most successful bands have done, and get creative.

 12. MP3 Sales

 iTunes, Amazon, and Google Play are the mainstays in MP3 music.
-While this revenue stream is in decline, it still is a massive source of sales.
+While this revenue stream is in sharp decline, it still is a significant source of sales.
 If you had 100 fans buy an MP3, you would make around $60.
 If 100 fans steam the song 10 times each, you sill only make about $4.00.

 13. Streaming Outlets

 Collectively, streaming makes up 79% of all recorded music revenue (according to the RIAA’s 2019 Year End report).
 Spotify, Apple Music, Pandora, YouTube, Amazon, Google Play, and Deezer make up the majority of streams.
 Contrary to popular belief there is money in streaming.
 Get your music exposed to millions of new listeners in playlists, and you will also earn from ticket sales and merchandise.
 Read more on how to get playlists and followers on Spotify.